bard/emacs-run-command/README.md

 ## Features

-- **Unopinionated**: run a command against a file, a project, a service, anything.
+- **Unopinionated**: run a command against a word, a file, a project, a service, anything.
 - **Minimal cognitive tax**: one key binding, one configuration variable, two sensible defaults.
 - **Flexible configuration**: hardcode commands, generate them dynamically based on context, or anything in between.